Martin-Raju/terraform-eks-spot-on-demand/README.md

-#  AWS EKS Cluster Deployment with Karpenter and Bastion Host
+#  AWS EKS Cluster (Spot instances) Deployment with Karpenter and Bastion Host
 *Automated with Terraform and GitHub Actions*

 This project provisions a **fully managed AWS EKS Cluster** with **Karpenter** for intelligent node provisioning and an **EC2 Bastion Host** for private access.